By Rachel Swanson, MS, RD, LDN

 Time for a little food science and kitchen chemistry lesson, served up hot.

 Going with local, organic options at a farmer’s market means purchasing produce options very close to their actual harvest date.
-This isn’t just for the freshness factor – it’s for nutrient preservation.
+This isn’t just for the freshness factor – it’s for preserving nutrient bioavailability.
 This loss of nutrients in any particular fruit or vegetable is referred to as the cellular respiration rate.
 In fact, research out of Berkeley showed that broccoli had undetectable levels of vitamin C simply after 7-days post-harvest!

 When we rush home after the local farmers market, we quickly jam all the produce in the fridge to prevent the dreaded nutrient degradation.
 For all intents and purposes, this is a great habit.
 However, there are multiple produce selections that simply do not maintain their peak flavor sitting in the fridge.
 After all – timing is everything, and we can achieve peak nutrition from our produce (vitamins, minerals, antioxidants) when we consume it at their peak ripeness.